 PROSPERO is an international database of prospectively registered systematic reviews in health and social care.
-Key features from the review protocol are recorded and maintained as a permanent record.
+PROSPERO enables permanent documentation of a review's design and planned methodology.

 A key aim of PROSPERO is to reduce unplanned duplication of reviews, and promote efficient use of resources.